 Talk more about the threat model?
 6

 Explain how exactly can they do that?
 (It seems irrelevant to the overall topic) 7

-Negate the statements? (state what we want, not what we don't want) $\dots$ 10
+Complete Evaluation 20

-Complete Evaluation 19
+What to even say here?
+20

 This chapter is very incomplete 23

 Introduction

 In modern operating systems, access control mechanisms are fundamental to ensuring the confidentiality, integrity, and availability of system resources.
 These mechanisms dictate how users and processes interact with system objects such as files, directories, and devices.
 However, traditional access control models, such as the discretionary access control (DAC) employed by Linux and other Unix-like systems, operate under the assumption that all processes running under the same user account should have the same level of access to system resources.
 While this simplifies user management and permissions, it can introduce significant security risks.